bmwcarit/joynr/wiki/JavaScriptTutorial.md

 ### Prerequisite

 You need to have Maven installed.
-Joynr is tested with Maven 3.3.3, but more recent versions should also work here.

 For both, consumer and provider, the backend (MQTT broker, JEE based Discovery and AccessControl) and a local standalone cluster-controller need to be started first.